Using Index Advisor v15

 When invoking the

 pg_advise_index utility, you must include the name of a file that contains the queries executed by

 pg_advise_index.
 The queries can be on the same line or on separate lines, but each query must be terminated by a semicolon.
 Queries in the file can't begin with the

 This example shows the contents of a sample

 In the code sample, the

 -U options are psql connection options.

--s is an optional parameter that limits the maximum size of the indexes recommended by Index Advisor.
-If Index Advisor does not return a result set,
+An optional parameter that limits the maximum size of the indexes recommended by Index Advisor.
+If Index Advisor doesn't return a result set,

 The recommended indexes are written to the file specified after the